Dolores Gortázar Serantes: Carlist

 The climax of her Carlist activity fell on the years following the Mellista secession.
 In a huge 1919 front-page El Correo Español article she hailed Cid-style loyalty to the king as a genuine virtue; in 1920 she was listed active on numerous Jaimista meetings; in 1921 she became president of the Madrid Margaritas, the Carlist feminine organization.
 The same year she took part in Junta de Lourdes, a grand Carlist assembly supposed to set a new political direction; immediately afterwards she published La Regeneración de España, a pamphlet assailing Mellismo and applauding the Lourdes program.
 During some of the 1922 meetings she was seated next to the Jaimista leader, marqués de Villores.

-Collapse of El Correo Español deprived Gortázar of her key press tribune and advent of the Primo de Rivera dictatorship brought political life to a standstill.
+Collapse of El Correo Español deprived Gortázar of her key press tribune.
 She switched to other conservative periodicals, proudly boasting her friendship with Don Jaime, hailing him as "nuestro caudillo" and at times taking part in Traditionalism-flavored events.
 In the late 1920s she commenced close collaboration with a new Carlist weekly from Madrid, El Cruzado Español, hoping to convert it into a daily.
 At that time she was also awarded Ordén de la Legitimidad Proscrita, a high Carlist honor.
 During late primoderiverismo and Dictablanda she resumed more active stand, opening círculos, featuring in headlines and presiding over the Madrid Margaritas, mobilizing against "grandes privilegios a las mujeres rojas", especially after declaration of the Republic.
 In course of its first years she remained active in the Carlist realm, though rather in the second if not the third row: Gortázar contributed to Cruzado, presided over some meetings, opened new círculos, and gave lectures.
 Since 1933 she was honorary president of the Madrid círculo; in 1935 she contributed to electoral mobilization.
+However, when adhering to the cruzadista line she remained at the sidelines of Carlist loyalty and her contributions were rejected by chief editor of the official party mouthpiece, El Siglo Futuro, Manuel Senante.